wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-hadoop-manage-ambari.md

 * **Alerts** - A log of information, warnings, and critical alerts.

-* **Admin** - Software stack/services that are installed or can be added to the cluster, service account information, and Kerberos security.
+* **Admin** - Software stack/services that are installed on the cluster, service account information, and Kerberos security.

 * **Admin button** - Ambari management, user settings, and logout.